coopie/mesite/posts/playing_around_with_noise_as_targets.md

 First, we select a random batch of $x$s along with their corresponding $y$s and compute the forward pass of the mapping.
 I'll call the output of the mapping for a $x_i$ $z_i$.
 Additionally, we "forget" the assignments from each $x$ to $y$ in the batch and find the best possible assignment.
- The $z$s and $y$s for the example are mapped as follows ($y$s are the red dots):
+ The $z$s and $y$s for the example are located as follows ($y$s are the red dots):

 ![](https://i.imgur.com/rUSyrzI.jpg)

 We consider the best possible assignment in the batch to be when the *total distance* from each $z$ to their newly assigned $y$ is smallest.
 To do this, we use the [hungarian method](https://en.wikipedia.org/wiki/Hungarian_algorithm).
 The algorithm is an $O(n^3)$ complexity and finds which one-to-one assignments minimize the total cost of the system.
-In this case, the cost is the euclidean distance between an $x$ and a $y$.
+In this case, the cost is the euclidean distance between an $z$ and a $y$.
 Below shows the optimal assignments in the example batch:

 ![](https://i.imgur.com/VpFljMQ.jpg)